 The news media has been quoting Jeff Kagan for 25 years in thousands of news stories.

-Kagan is regularly quoted in The Wall Street Journal, USA Today and countless other major national, regional and local newspapers, magazines, television and on the web.
+Kagan is regularly quoted in The Wall Street Journal, USA Today, New York Times and countless other major national, regional and local newspapers, magazines, television and on the web.

 Here are a few of the most recent.

 Apple may never have another product as successful as the iPhone

 supersize iPhone is a big risk for Apple

 Puts More Muscle Behind FiOS Upload Speeds - By Jennifer LeClaire